A-Gurbaz/personal-site-v5/content/posts/2021-10-11---The-Chronicles-of-Polishapp.md

   - A dedicated Telegram group was created.
   - We set up a Notion workspace.
   - We log all the work we've been doing.
 Then we divide domains between the two of us.
+- Found and requested to join to a UX writing on Slack.
+- Sent cold emails to UX writers in Israel to set up discovery calls.

 ### Mon, April 26, 2021
 - Sharon and I decided we take a couple days off on Wed-Thu from work to fully dedicate them to Polish.